apt-get-schwifty/thehashcoin/README.md

 Thank you for checking out TheHashCoin!
 This is a project that is currently being run solely by my two brothers and I and is still in it's infancy.

-At this time we only have 1 dedicated seed node (with two different public IP addresses), which has been hardcoded into the source code, and does function (usually).
-If for some reason your wallet doesn't sync with the blockchain please append your thehashcoin.conf to include the following line:
+At this time we only have 2 dedicated seed nodes (with 3 different public IP addresses), which have been hardcoded into the source code, and do function (usually).
+If for some reason your wallet doesn't sync with the blockchain please try appending your thehashcoin.conf to include the following lines:

 connect=162.208.9.51:421

+connect=192.243.103.250:421

+connect=162.208.9.65:421

 Very few (only the mined transaction icon)/splashes have been altered at this time.
 We are saving these for finishing touches once the mechanics of the coin and pool(s) are solid.
 (Which at this time they are!)